 The standard Engulfing pattern is supposed to engulf the entire previous session’s spinning top.

 Here’s what a standard Engulfing pattern looks like:

 On an intra-day chart, simply remove the criteria for the opening gap.

 As long as the 2nd candle closes above the first, we can call it an engulfing pattern.

 If you are trading on an intra-day or forex chart and see this pattern in the right location, at support, treat it like an engulfing pattern.
 The odds are pretty high it will play out like a traditional engulfing pattern.

 Another very popular pattern for bearish reversals is the Dark Cloud Cover.
 This pattern is a highly predictable pattern that typically plays out as a bearish reversal (when found at resistance).

 Again, the challenge is this pattern needs to have an opening gap!

-Here’s my personal feeling (not textbook): On an intra-day chart, the Dark Cloud Cover and Harami are essentially the same pattern.
+Here’s my personal feeling (not a textbook): On an intra-day chart, the Dark Cloud Cover and Harami are essentially the same patterns.
 I would not suggest spending precious day trading time splitting hairs of how you name this candle.